jnozzi/cocoadev.com/markdown/BaseSixtyFour.md

 ----

-You can using libcrypto, part of General/OpenSSL, to do this directly without spawning a task:
+You can using libcrypto, part of OpenSSL, to do this directly without spawning a task:

  #include <openssl/bio.h>